Here are answers to some frequently asked questions about our namesake, Benjamin Franklin.

 Did Benjamin Franklin have grandchildren?

-Where did Benjamin Franklin live?
+Where did Benjamin Franklin live as an adult?

 In Philadelphia, Benjamin Franklin lived and worked on the 300 block of Market Street.